How to Diagnose Erectile Dysfunction?

 What kinds of blood tests may be required?

-After history-taking and physical examination, your doctor (urologist) will order some blood tests like testosterone, prolactin, gonadotrops, PSA (prostate specific antigen), etc. as needed.
+After history-taking and physical examination, your doctor (urologist) will order some blood tests like testosterone, prolactin, gonadotropin, PSA (prostate specific antigen), etc. as needed.

 But, remember that not all doctors will order the same tests for the same individual patient.
 After testing, your doctor will review and discuss the test results with you at return visit.
 Occasionally, the doctor may call and email you if the report is way out of limit and clinically urgent.